ycpcs/cs370-fall2014/assign/assign04.md

 2. Programming assignment
 =========================

 Write a program that draws a 3D scene of a walking robot with articulated arms and legs along with a spinning teapot in a translucent box.
-A sample executable is included in the [solution](sol/TeaManSol.zip) zip file as **TeaManSolWin.exe** or **TeaManSolMac.exe** (the Mac version should be run from the command line).
+A sample executable is included in the skeleton zip file as **TeaManSolWin.exe** or **TeaManSolMac.exe** (the Mac version should be run from the command line).
 The scene should include:

 -   There should be a billboarded background image of your choosing (or you may use the included **robotfactory\_2.JPG** file).
 -   A *scene graph* to render the robot, teapot, and box.
 Create materials to enhance the scene appearance.